-Composite parts of the fastest car in the world – Koenigsegg Agera R – will be manufactured in an Olmar Autoclave.
+Composite parts of the fastest car in the world – el Koenigsegg Agera R – will be manufactured in an Olmar Autoclave.

 La firma sueca, localizada en Angelholm, ha decidido confiarle a Industrial Olmar la fabricación de un autoclave con capacidad suficiente para curar todas partes en fibra de carbono utilizadas en sus coches de última generación.